Constance inherited titles and, in theory, power but other people controlled her life. She also was kidnapped and forced to marry Raymond of Antioch.

 Family

-The political intrigue that led to her marriage is detailed in this article, and involves the Bishop of Antioch, her uncle and Raymond of Poitiers.
+You can find the detail of the political intrigue that led to her marriage in this article, and involves the Bishop of Antioch, her uncle and Raymond of Poitiers.

 Raymond became Prince of Antioch because of this marriage.